+Language Training

-Language Training Language training is vital for both the Chaplain and their family in helping them to settle in and integrate into the local community.
-Financial support for the Chaplain may be available from the 'Friends of the Diocese' or your Archdeaconry's 'Continuing Ministerial Development' funding please ask your Archdeacon.
-Social and Cultural Matters The Diocese will provide some basic training including on topics such as general ecumenical issues, or working with the local embassy or other local bodies.
-The Chaplaincy is probably best placed to advise the new Chaplain and their family on local cultural and social expectations including modes of address, how to greet local people, expectations of punctuality and any other local matters.
-Local introductions to other churches can also often be best done locally by Chaplaincy members who know the local situation and conventions.
-The Chaplaincy can also help the Chaplain and their family to integrate into local community networks, clubs and societies. hospitality and don't allow this fade.
-Help, support and friendship should continue
+Language training is vital for both the Chaplain and their family in helping them to settle in and integrate into the local community.
+Financial support for the Chaplain may be available from the 'Friends of the Diocese' or your Archdeaconry's 'Continuing Ministerial Development' funding - please ask your Archdeacon.

+Social and Cultural Matters

+- The Diocese will provide some basic training including on topics such as general ecumenical issues, or working with the local embassy or other local bodies. - The Chaplaincy is probably best placed to advise the new Chaplain and their family on local cultural and social expectations including modes of address, how to greet local people, expectations of punctuality and any other local matters. - Local introductions to other churches can also often be best done locally by Chaplaincy members who know the local situation and conventions. - The Chaplaincy can also help the Chaplain and their family to integrate into local community networks, clubs and societies.

+Please do not forget the Christian virtue of hospitality and don't allow this fade.
+Help, support and friendship should continue throughout the period of the Chaplain's ministry.